frctl/fractalite/README.md

 1. Download or clone this repo
 2. `npm install` - install project-level dependencies
-3. `npm run demo` - bootstrap packages together and start the default demo server
+3. `npm run demo` - bootstrap packages together (may take some time on first run!) and start the default demo server
 4. Point a browser at http://localhost:3030 to view the Fractal UI.

 ### Other demos